bitlather/academy-pgh-sessions/api-flask-mongo/README.md

 ### Intro to Mongo Commands & Creating a TV Database

-- In the window running the mongo shell, type the following to create the `tv` database, which has the `shows` collection, and three documents:
+- In the window running the mongo shell, type the following to create the `tv` database, which has the `show` collection, and three documents:

 ```
 use tv
-db.shows.insert({
+db.show.insert({
     "name" : "That 70s Show",
     "first_episode_date" : "1998-08-23",
     "theme_song" : "In the Street"
 })
-db.shows.insert({
+db.show.insert({
     "name" : "Rick and Morty",
     "first_episode_date" : "2013-12-02",
     "theme_song" : "Rick and Morty Theme Song"
 })
-db.shows.insert({
+db.show.insert({
     "name" : "Bob's Burgers",
     "first_episode_date" : "2011-01-09",
     "theme_song" : "Bob's Burgers Theme"